puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 `/etc/hosts`, using that path as the resource title makes it immediately clear what the the resource is managing.
 The common convention, then, is to use the value of a resource's namevar as its title.
-To support this convention, a resource's namevar default to the value of its title unless it is explicitly set to a different value.
+To support this convention, a resource's namevar defaults to the value of its title unless it is explicitly set to a different value.
 This is why, for instance, you generally see the filepath or package name used the title of `file` and `package` resources, and the `path` or `name` parameter left unset.